One of the most popular topics on the Frosty Garden blog is the subject of growing outdoor tomatoes in the far north.

-An unexpected late frost or cold snap can wipe out a pepper plant.
+An unexpected late frost or cold snap can devastate a pepper plant.
 This is a very real risk in our northern cold climate.

-You can use this time for hardening off your peppers to both sunlight and our cooler northern temperatures.
+You can certainly use this time for hardening off your peppers to both sunlight and our cooler northern temperatures.
 As the evening temperatures approach 50+ degrees, you can leave them outside if they’ve been sufficiently hardened off.
-Keep bringing them inside and outside, as needed, until after it’s very clear the danger of cold temperatures has passed.

 Growing your peppers in containers allows you flexibility throughout the plant’s life cycle.